The Fascinating History of the Audi Logo Design

 The four interlocked rings symbolised the unity between the four founding Auto Union members while allowing each brand to retain its individual identity and engineering heritage.

-- The iconic logo with four rings first appeared publicly in July 1932 after the merger.
+- The iconic four-ring logo first appeared publicly in July 1932, following the merger.

 - The four rings stood for the car makers – Audi, DKW, Horch and Wanderer.